MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-using-the-admin-workspace.md

 ms.topic: article
 ---

-# Using the Administration workspace in Operations Manager
+# Configure a management group using the Administration workspace

 ::: moniker range=">= sc-om-1801 <= sc-om-1807"